apache/cloudstack-csbench/README.md

 numdomains = 2
 # Number of VMs to create per domain.
 Used only for -create
 numvms = 2
+# Whether to start the VMs after creation.
+Used only for -create
+startvm = true
 # Number of volumes to create & attach per VM.
 Used only for -create
 numvolumes = 2